TheMarex/ba-thesis/text/4_stabilizer.md

 We can divide them in about three main classes:

 Disturbances of the environment:
-  ~ Pattern generator make some assumptions about the environment they operate in.
+  ~ The models pattern generators use, make some assumptions about the environment they operate in.
     Most prominently the 3D-LIMP assumes the floor is completely flat and has no slope.
     Also we assume we can navigate without colliding with other object.
     Any environment that deviates from this assumption can be seen as a disturbance.